jayhlim-dev/pokedex-revamp-fae36/docs/README.md

-# PokeHex Documentation
+# PokeVee Documentation

-> Comprehensive documentation for the PokeHex Pokemon application
+> Comprehensive documentation for the PokeVee Pokemon application

-Welcome to the PokeHex documentation!
+Welcome to the PokeVee documentation!
 This directory contains detailed documentation about the architecture, components, and systems used in this application.

 ## 📚 Documentation Index